Jemaroo/TTYDAnimationSlotTool/README.md

 # TTYDAnimationSlotTool
-A tool to modify the amount of animation slots an animation file has
+A tool to modify the amount of various slots an animation file has

-Guide of what this program does here: https://docs.google.com/document/d/1BRiScbbM9np7sagZ_d6i2SaeX4_-Mk6mgYj_Nv8o3is/edit
+NOTICE (11/20/23): An expansion is planned allowing to increase and decrease the amounts of other fields such as textures or groups.

 UPDATED (10/20/23): Full Release Version